What You Need to Know about Ransomware Attacks and Office 365

 - Restoration and deletion of hostage data and systems

-With such great risk for loss at the hands of hackers, every member of your organization— from your COO to each individual employee —must take proactive measures to protect their data.
+Given the great risks for losses at the hands of cybercriminals, every member of your organization — from your COO to each individual employee —must take proactive measures to protect the organization’s data.

 The Anatomy of a Ransomware Attack

-At the highest level, there are three main components to most ransomware attacks:
+At the highest level, there are three main elements common to most ransomware attacks:

 - Find a way in